 - Businesses that are family-owned, regardless of the presence of another partner

 - Financial statements that detail wealth or assets of far greater value than those originally disclosed in the divorce

 - Any assets that are considered difficult to grasp, or that suddenly, perhaps mysteriously, disappear or depreciate in value during the divorce process

 Once all income is declared, both spouses can rest assured that all the important and relevant information has been presented, allowing negotiations to take place on equal ground.

 If you or someone you know has a significant net worth and are involved in the divorce process, or if you are experiencing a dispute in your high asset divorce, it is critical that you contact a skilled family attorney as soon as possible.

 Our team can work with you to help ensure that your individual rights and liberties are protected under law.
-To schedule an initial consultation to assess your high-income divorce case, call Anton Family Law Group today at (813) 443-5249.
+To schedule an initial consultation to assess your high-income divorce case, call Anton Legal Group today at (813) 443-5249.